What is the Essex Coast RAMS?

 How can the Essex Coast RAMS tariff be paid?

-- Applicants can also sign a legal agreement (under Section 106 of the Town & Country Planning Act 1990 (as amended) stating they will pay the tariff as part of the planning application process.
+- applicants can also sign a legal agreement (under Section 106 of the Town and Country Planning Act 1990 (as amended) stating they will pay the tariff as part of the planning application process.
 In addition to the tariff there will be a charge of £49 for the Council to check each legal agreement.
-More information on this process will be available from the Planning Application case officer.
+More information on this process will be available from the Planning Application case officer

 Applicants can also provide mitigation themselves but they will need to show the Council and Natural England that their proposed measures will fully safeguard the habitat from the impact of their development.